 Acne is a very common, often frustrating condition that sometimes leads to scarring and dark spots.
-While acne scars won’t entirely go away on their own, there are a number of ways you can encourage them to fade.
+While acne scars won’t entirely go away on their own, there are a number of ways you can lighten them or reduce their appearance.

 There are a number of different types of acne scars.
 They fall into one of the following categories:

 Depressed acne scars happen when there’s a loss of collagen as skin heals.
 Types include:

 - Icepick scars: small, deep holes in the skin